-Feverfew is thought to influence migraine by reducing the production of serotonin.
+Feverfew is thought to influence migraine by decreasing the production of serotonin.
 This is a brain chemical involved in the constriction of blood vessels and the release of pain-causing chemicals.
 A controlled clinical trial in England found that taking feverfew for four months reduced the frequency and severity of migraine attacks.
 It also reduced the amount of accompanying vomiting and visual distortion.
 It did not, however, reduce the duration of those migraine attacks that did occur.
 The advantage of feverfew over many prescription medications for migraine treatment is that feverfew does not cause constipation or stomach upset.

 Lupus and rheumatoid arthritis

 Laboratory studies have shown that feverfew stops white blood cells from absorbing the amino acid thymidine.
 This in tum reduces the rate at which they can produce inflammatory chemicals known as leukotrienes.
-This alteration of the cellular chemistry also reduces the production of fatty acid products known as eicosanoids, which are essential to the production of inflammatory chemicals.
+This alteration of cellular chemistry also reduces the production of fatty acid products known as eicosanoids, which are essential to the creation of inflammatory chemicals.
 While clinical studies report mixed results, many people find that taking feverfew for two to three months reduces the severity and frequency of arthritic pain.
 The advantage of feverfew over many other forms of treatment is that it does not cause stomach upset, but acts in a manner like that of a class of pain relievers known as cyclooxygenase-2 (COX-2) inhibitors such as celecoxib (Celebrex).

-A double-blind, placebo-controlled, crossover study involving people with chronic migraine observed that capsules of powdered feverfew (100 mg/day for 2 months standardized to 0.2 mg/day parthenolide) produced a highly significant decrease in pain intensity.
-In the second phase of this trial, the group who remained on feverfew continued to experience a decrease in pain intensity and a highly significant reduction in vomiting, nausea, and sensitivity to noise and light during attacks.
+A double-blind, placebo-controlled, crossover study involving people with chronic migraine observed that capsules of powdered feverfew (100 mg/day for 2 months standardised to 0.2 mg/day parthenolide) produced a highly significant decrease in pain intensity.
+In the second phase of this trial, the group who remained on feverfew continued to experience a reduction in pain intensity and a highly significant reduction in vomiting, nausea, and sensitivity to noise and light during attacks.
 Participants who switched to placebo experienced an increase in pain sensitivity.
 The difference between the two groups was significant.
 In phase 3, transferring the feverfew-treated group to placebo resulted in an increase in pain intensity and other symptoms, and shifting the placebo group to feverfew therapy resulted in an improvement in pain and other symptoms.